notasausage/pi-hole-unbound-wireguard/README.md

 + Mac running macOS Catalina (for prepping, backing up, and restoring the SD card)
 + The free [ApplePi-Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) app for macOS
 + USB SD card reader (I use this simple [Anker 2-in-1 card reader](https://amzn.to/2OaNBd1))
-+ Mouse and keyboard for initial Raspberry Pi setup (I used a Bluetooth mouse that has its own USB transmitter, and my wife's [Apple Magic Keyboard connected via a USB to Lightning cable](https://www.reddit.com/r/mac/comments/6m3rpm/question_possible_to_use_magic_keyboard_2_without/))
++ Keyboard (and optional mouse) for initial Raspberry Pi setup (I used my wife's [Apple Magic Keyboard connected via a USB Lightning cable](https://www.reddit.com/r/mac/comments/6m3rpm/question_possible_to_use_magic_keyboard_2_without/))
 + HDMI cable and monitor for initial Raspberry Pi setup (I hooked mine to a TV)
 + Apple Time Capsule router (connected directly to a cable modem, acting as a DHCP server)

+**Note**: I originally used a cheap wireless mouse that has its own USB Bluetooth dongle, but had errors when booting my Raspberry Pi with it attached.
+After some research, it seems this may conflict with the Pi's onboard Bluetooth chip, and it was causing issues (dhcpcd was throwing errors as well).
+During my most recent install from scratch, I removed it completely and everything went smoothly.
+I don't think you really need a mouse at all if you're running Raspbian Lite anyway...

 That said, this process should work on any Raspberry Pi 2 v1.2 and above, and there are Windows/Linux tools to handle the SD card management.